To BB or not to BB?

-In this scenario, I’m very safe, because HIV is almost never transmitted orally, and for anal sex condoms are an amazing 85% effective.
-This used to make them indispensable to me but that was before medicine provided us with #PrEP (the blue pill that keeps the virus away) which is arguably 99% effective, and #UequalsU (Undetectable equals Untransmittable, viral suppression in people living with HIV) which means you can’t get HIV from an HIV+U person, even if you don’t use a condom.
+In this scenario, I’m very safe.
+HIV is almost never transmitted orally, and – for anal sex – condoms are an amazing 85% effective.
+This used to make them indispensable to me but that was before medicine provided us with PrEP – the blue pill that keeps the virus away – which is 99% effective.
+That was also before U=U – or Undetectable equals Untransmittable – which means you can’t get HIV from an HIV+U person, even if you don’t use a condom.
 This has been an approved medical fact for a few years now.

 Hepatitis A, B & C